socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'auth.bruteforce.protection.enabled' => true,

-Whether the bruteforce protection shipped with Nextcloud should be enabled or not.
+Whether the bruteforce protection shipped with cyfrSpaces should be enabled or not.

 Disabling this is discouraged for security reasons.